fmmaguire/Pinterest_Data_Pipeline/README.md

 - Send data to the API
   - Modify the user_posting_emulation.py as required to send data to the Kadka topics using the API Invoke URL

+Access data in Databricks
+-   Mount S3 buket to Databricks
+  - Create dataframes for each dataset
+  - Read in the data from JSONs and save them as tables in databricks

 #### File structure
 To be added.